jumraiya/jumraiya.github.io/posts/datalog.md

  :object/location :my-room}
 ```

-If the player picks up something, it is means the object's location is the player i.e. `[:db/add object-id :object/location :player]`

 So how does the game state evolve as the player executes actions?
 We describe player actions as entities and use datalog queries to determine if the action is valid or not

 e.g. When a player attempts a move action